FAQs about the Page Program

 A typical day starts at 8:00 am and ends at 6:00 pm.
 Upon arriving to the Page Quarters pages must get ready in their uniform, and proceed to the classroom for briefing at 8:15 am.
 Depending on the day, at 9:00 am pages will proceed to the Chamber for their Chamber duties and special posts.
 The rest of the day, pages will be either in class, the House or participating in a special meeting or activity.
 Pages will be dismissed at 4:30 pm on alternate days, and at 2:30 pm on Fridays.

 What is the application process?

 Applicants start the online application process by registering, creating a profile and completing the application form (including an essay).
-After submitting your application, you can sign back in to the Page Portal to check the status of your application at any time.
-Finally, your homeroom teacher and principal will receive an email with a link to an online form that requires them to confirm the application.
+After submitting an application, applicants can sign in to the Page Portal to check the status of their application.
+Finally, the homeroom teacher and the principal will receive an email with a link to an online form that requires them to confirm the application.
 Read the eligibility requirements and the application process carefully.

 How do I apply?

 You can apply online on this web site, go to the Page Portal or click: Apply Now. (*Note this link is only active during the recruitment periods.)

 What email should I use to apply?

 Applicants must use their own individual personal email to register and start the application process.
 We recommend a Google (gmail) email address or a Microsoft Outlook address.
-Please make sure that you do not use your parent/guardian' email or one that has been provided to you by your school.
+Make sure not to use a parent/guardian email or a school email that has been provided by your school.
 Other emails such as hotmail may be blocked and we may not receive your application.

 What browser should I use to apply?